 • assessment and treatment across a wide range of clinical health conditions,

 • methodologies to promote access and engagement in healthcare, and generally the evolution and promotion of evidence-based and patient-centered models of care delivery.

 Indexed in: Google Scholar, CrossRef, Digital Biography & Library Project (dblp), CLOCKSS, OpenAIRE

 PMCID: coming soon for all published articles

-Virtual Reality in Medicine welcomes submissions of the following article types: Book Review, Brief Research Report, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Registered Report, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.
+Virtual Reality in Medicine welcomes submissions of the following article types: Book Review, Brief Research Report, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Registered Report, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Virtual Reality in Medicine, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact firstname.lastname@example.org